trigger-corp/Forge-Documentation/source/modules/native/events.rst

     }

 * ``@Override`` on the method ensures the method exists in ForgeEventListener and is an available event.
-* If a method has a return value other than ``void`` then ``null`` should be returned unless the event has been handled by this plugin, for example, if a key press event is handled by a plugin it can return ``true`` and prevent other plugins from seeing the event.
+* If you want to prevent subsequent event listeners from receiving an event, you should return a non-``null`` value.
+For example, if a key press event is handled by a plugin it can return ``true`` and prevent other plugins from seeing the event.

 iOS
 ---